Ohio State’s Philosophy on Institutional and Leadership Statements

 Using the institution’s voice

-Institutional speech may be made to defend and uphold the university’s mission and values but will be limited to issues of foundational importance to the university.
+Institutional speech may be made to defend and uphold the university’s mission of discovery, improvement, and dissemination of knowledge but will be limited to these issues of foundational importance.

 To support this, Ohio State instituted a framework to evaluate if, how and when to make institutional and leadership statements expressing a position on local and national issues or in response after tragedies and high-profile events.
 The evaluation includes considerations such as if the situation:

-• directly impacts the university and its operations;
+• directly impacts the university's mission and its operations;

 • impacts Ohio State students, faculty or staff in such a way that the university must respond to provide support, resources or articulate what the institution is doing to resolve a situation;